nsls2-conda-envs/conda-pack-template/docs/source/index.rst

 conda-pack-template
 ===================

-The ``conda-pack-template`` is a light framework for generation and packaging of custom conda environments.
+The ``conda-pack-template`` is a set of tools for generation and packaging of custom conda environments.
+Docker and conda are used to generate conda environments.
+The packaging is done with the `conda-pack
+<https://conda.github.io/conda-pack>`_ tool available from PyPI and
+conda-forge.

 The conda environments are specified by a configuration YAML file, e.g.
 ``config-py39.yml`` from